Skip to content

 Still treating inclusion like a side initiative?
 You might be risking more than you think.

-Try calculating what it costs to lose your top-performing women or your only LGBTQ+ team lead.
+Consider what it actually costs to lose a top-performing woman or your only LGBTQ+ team lead.

 In 2025, inclusion is no longer about optics or values.
-It’s a hard-core retention strategy and one you can’t afford to ignore.
+It is a critical driver of retention.

 The Real Risk Behind the Scores